 Outpatient care, also called ambulatory care, might include medication-assisted withdrawal to make the process easier.
-If you’re detoxing from opioids, you might get Methadone or buprenorphine.
+If you’re detoxing from opioids, you might get methadone or buprenorphine.
 If you’re quitting alcohol, you might get anti-seizure medication or benzodiazepines to help with the withdrawal, and naltrexone or other medications to help you stop drinking.

 The main downside of outpatient programs is that they don’t provide 24/7 support and monitoring.

 Some inpatient detox programs rely on peer support along with some medical care.
 Others may include complete medical monitoring with doctors and nurses available at all hours.